Can I ask you something?

 Most of the big banks charge you a fee for all kinds of crap.

-If your bank does any of those things to you, it may be time to move your money somewhere else.
+If your bank does any of those things to you, it may be time to park your money somewhere else.

-Some people opt for online banks like Ally and Capital One because of their low fees and great interest rates on savings accounts.
+Some people opt for online banks like CIT Bank because of their low fees and great interest rates on savings accounts.

 If that’s not your cup of tea, you can just switch to credit union.
-There you’ll get low fees, better service, awesome rates, and a ton of other sweet benefits.
+You’ll get low fees, better service, awesome rates, and a ton of other sweet benefits.

-It’s time to see if your bank is charging your for crap money and make a change.
+It’s time to see if your bank is charging you money for crap and make a change.

 20. Refinance your loans and debt